pcomputo/Whole-Foods-Delivery-Slot/README.md

 3. The first time you run this script, Whole Foods cart will ask you to login.
 After you login, go to the "Shipping and Payment" window.
 Its titled: _Schedule your order_.
 Leave the script running.
 4. Get a nice warm Tea, browse reddit, do something on Xbox, etc.
 5. Once a slot opens the script will verbally notify you of an open slot.
-6. Have fun!
+6. Proceed to checkout once you select a time slot.
 Stay Safe!

 > __Screen 1__
 ![alt text](https://github.com/pcomputo/Whole-Foods-Delivery-Slot/blob/master/instruction_img/step1.png)